SirJonthe/retro3d/README.md

 ### General

-In general, retro3d uses only a few acceleration structures - mainly with regards to graphics rendering.
+In general, retro3d uses only a few acceleration structures and algorithms - mainly with regards to graphics rendering.

 ### Binary space partitioning (BSP)